BurgerMinus/EndpointManagement/readme.txt

 - Hubris: when its swap shield is low, the GOLEM will attempt to swap early in order to avoid a post-mortem
 - Hyperopia: replaces the normal upgrade presets with new, better upgrade presets that it gives to every bot except the current type
 - Indulgence: if certain conditions are met and the GOLEM has enough energy, it will perform a chain swap like it does in phase 2
-- Obsession: the set of upgrades given to the chosen host is randomly selected from preset upgrade builds, they are not truly random
+- Obsession: the set of upgrades given to the chosen host is randomly selected from preset upgrade builds, the chosen host type also gets a new skin when possessed by the GOLEM